The Italian legal system is based on civil law.

 Revocation of a trade mark could occur if it has become capable of deceiving the public, giving rise to a position of responsibility on the owner as to the truthfulness of the message that the public links to it.

 Design is the IP right that protects the aesthetical expression of a product (or of its detail) resulting, in particular, from its lines, silhouettes, colours, shape, surface, decorations and/or materials.
-To be protected as a design, such aesthetical expression shall be new, generate in the eyes of informed users an overall impression different from any impression generated by earlier designs available to the public and licit for not being contrary to public order and/or to the accepted moral principles.
+To be protected as a design, such aesthetical expression shall be new, generate in the eyes of informed users an overall impression different from any impression generated by earlier designs available to the public and licit for not being contrary to public order and/or accepted moral principles.

-A design shall be considered disclosed and not protectable where it has been made available to the public, presented or commercialised before the filing of the relevant registration application (unless disclosed under confidentiality restrictions).
+A design shall be considered disclosed and not protectable where it has been made available to the public, presented or commercialised before the filing of the relevant registration application (unless it was disclosed under confidentiality restrictions).

 All copyrights belong to the author(s) of the protected work from the time of its creation.
 However, according to scholars and case law, when a protected work has been created on commission or during the performance of an employment agreement, copyright belongs to the client/employer, unless there is a specific agreement that provides otherwise.